 Pursuant to the Articles of Association, Hoist Finance’s Board shall be comprised of at least three and no more than nine members.
 Members of the Board are appointed by the AGM for a one-year term.
-The 2020 AGM resolved to re-elect Ingrid Bonde, Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Robert Kraal and Lars Wollung as members of the Board of Directors, and to elect Henrik Käll as a new member of the Board of Directors until the end of the next AGM.
-Ingrid Bonde was re-elected as Chairman of the Board of Directors.
+The 2021 AGM resolved to re-elect Malin Eriksson, Lars Wollung and Henrik Käll as members of the Board of Directors, and to elect Mattias Carlsson, Fredrik Backman, Per Anders Fasth, Niklas Johansson, Helena Svancar and Peter Zonabend as members of the Board of Directors until the end of the next AGM.
+Mattias Carlsson was elected as Chairman of the Board of Directors.

-The members of the Board of Directors are all regarded as independent in relation to the company, executive management and major shareholders.
+The members of the Board of Directors are all regarded as independent in relation to the company, executive management and major shareholders, except for Peter Zonabend who is not independent in relation to larger shareholders.

 Work of the Board of Directors